Living and working in the United Kingdom

 English food is not that spicy, they prefer to add different flavours from various ingredients instead of seasoning too much.
 Living in England would definitely make you appreciate the mixing between many flavours, it will spread your knowledge about what you consider normal at food.

 The availability and price of accommodations or a room in England will depend on the zone you want to live in, and the proximity to public transport.
-But let’s talk about the MUST-know things about renting in England.
+These are the average monthly rent prices in England:

 England ranks number 12 in the list of countries with the highest costs in the world but it’s still a place many expats favours as home.
 Here are some regular monthly expenses to take into consideration before moving to England: